MarcD25/MarcsOnlineStoreCS121MP/README.md

 - If you encounter issues with the database connection, verify the `DATABASE_URL` in the `.env` file and ensure the database is properly set up in pgAdmin4.
 - For production, configure environment variables and use `npm run build` to build the frontend.

-## Default Admin Account
+## 🔑 Default Account
-After seeding the database, you can use the following admin account:
+After running the database seed, you can use the following demo account:
-- Email: seller@store.com
+- **Email**: seller@store.com
-- Password: password123
+- **Password**: password123

+## 🤝 Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.